The Quick Answer

 - The right for the horse to safely say no to an activity, to working with a particular person or population, and even to this career.

-- The horses’ need to relationships with other horses, adequate time off, and time with people they are not responsible for.
+- The horses’ need for relationships with other horses, adequate time off, and time with people they are not responsible for.

 - The facilitators’ need to be able to read and respond to horses’ body language including signs of physical and emotional stress and calming signals.